The 7 best scenic drives in L.A.

 When the small blue sign on Las Virgenes Road announces “scenic route begin,” it isn’t kidding; a cluster of housing developments immediately give way to stunning views of the Santa Monica Mountains.
 As you pass Malibu Creek State Park and Malibu Temple, you’ll slice your way through the isolated canyons.
 Follow the smell of ocean air to Pepperdine’s lush lawn—look out for lounging deer—where you’ll make a right onto the Pacific Coast Highway.

 The rest of the drive features glittery ocean views as the lush coastal mountains meet the turquoise shore.
-Though many chart a course for the Point Mugu cape, the drive turns less dramatic though more remote once you pass the county line.
-We recommended wrapping up at Point Dume, El Matador or Neptune's Net instead.
+Though you could chart a course for the distant Point Mugu cape, the drive turns less dramatic though more remote once you pass the county line.
+We recommended wrapping up at Point Dume, El Matador or Neptune’s Net instead.

 24 miles; 35 minutes